Helping Veterans Take Their Next Step Forward

 “The feeling of standing and walking again is indescribable.
 The first time I used the rehab suit was two years after my injury, two years of living life in a wheelchair.
 The first time I stood up and looked across the room, it was like reaching the summit of a mountain and looking down on the world.
 I am very fortunate to have received this gift from SoldierStrong, and even more fortunate to be able to experience looking down on the world from my mountain every day.”

 -U.S. Army Sergeant, paralyzed April 2011 by an IED in Afghanistan

 Mobius Bionics is a Manchester, NH medical device company that is bringing the amazing Luke prosthetic arm system to upper limb amputees.
 The Luke Arm System was developed by DEKA Research & Development Corp. with the support of the VA and the Defense Advanced Research Projects Agency (DARPA) and the Revolutionizing Prosthetics program.

-Myomo, Inc., a Cambridge, MA based medical technology company, is leading the way in extending myoelectric prosthetic technology to powered bracing (exoskeleton suit) devices that restore an individual’s mobility.
-The Myomo technology was originally developed at Massachusetts Institute of Technology in collaboration with medical experts affiliated with Harvard Medical School.
-The company’s mission is to improve function, mobility and restore independence for individuals who suffer from debilitating muscle weakness due to neuro-muscular disabilities.
+Myomo, Inc. is a medical technology company that is leading the way in extending prosthetic technology to powered bracing (exoskeleton suit) devices to restore mobility.
+The company’s mission is to improve function and mobility and restore independence for individuals who suffer from debilitating muscle weakness due to neuro-muscular disabilities.

-The MyoPro® is a myoelectric arm orthosis designed to enable individuals to self-initiate and control movements of a partially paralyzed or weakened arm using their own muscle signals and thus help restore function.
-The MyoPro is custom fit to each user and is available at selected VA hospitals.
+The MyoPro® is a myoelectric arm orthosis designed to enable individuals to self-initiate and control movements of a partially paralyzed or weakened arm.
+This Myomo technology uses recipients’ own muscle signals and thus helps restore function.
+The MyoPro is custom fit to each user and is available at select VA hospitals.